Click on the image above for purchase information

 With this book, Cicero now enters the 21st century.
 This is the most explanatory and readable edition of On Duties that is available in English.

-I will explain (1) what the book is about, (2) why it is important to read, and (3) why my translation is superior to the others currently available.
+This summary will provide some details about the book.
+We will explain (1) what the book is about, (2) why it is important to read, and (3) how this translation differs from all others.

 The Subject Matter

 On Duties is meant to be a practical guide to conduct.
 In broad terms, the volume is separated into three “books,” which discuss the following subjects:

 - What is moral goodness, and how can it be attained?

 - What is expediency, and how can we make use of it?